 NURTURE GOOD EMPLOYEE RELATIONSHIPS

 Try hard to make your employees feel that company procedures and policies are fair to everyone.
-Achieving fairness for all employees could be your biggest challenge in introducing flexible work schedules.
+Achieving fairness for all employees could be your biggest challenge in introducing a flexible work policy.
 Not all arrangements are suitable for all jobs.
 Find something to offer to each of your employees, engage them in finding suitable options and always explain your decisions.

 When employing remote workers, ensure appropriate orientation for staff that work only in office.
 They need to be assured that all employees – regardless of their work location – are pulling their weight equally.